Staubgeborener/Klipper-Backup/docs/updating.md

 ## Update via shell/console

 If the script is executed (e.g. with `./script.sh`) and a new update is available, you will be notified with the following message
-> NEW klipper-backup version available!
+> ● Update for Klipper-Backup available!

 The recommended update variant is to start the installation script, which installs the update on request:
 ```shell